Sensor Analysis Framework¶

 Check this guide to learn more about how we postprocess the data of the sensors and how to make it your own way.

 The framework integrates with the Smart Citizen API and helps with the analysis of large amounts of data in an efficient way.
 It also integrates functionality to generate reports in html or pdf format, and to publish datasets and documents to Zenodo.

 The main purpose of the framework is to make our lives easier when dealing with various sources of data.
 Let's see different use cases:

 This is probably the most common use case: exploring data in a visual way.
 The framework allows downloading data from the Smart Citizen API or other sources, as well as to load local csv files.
 Then, different data explorations options are readily available, and not limited to them due to the great visualisation tools in python.
 Finally, you can generate html, or pdf reports for sharing the results.

-Organise your data in tests
+Organise your data

 Handling a lot of different sensors can be at times difficult to organise and have traceability.
 For this, we created the concept of test, which groups a set of devices, potentially from various sources.
 This is convenient since metadata can be addeed to the test instance describing, for instance, what was done, the calibration data for the device, necessary preprocessing for the data, etc. This test can be later loaded in a separate analysis session, modified or expanded, keeping all the data findable.

 Some example metadata that can be stored would be: